Justin Bieber Vows To Help Families After Disastrous LA Fires & Niall Horan Offers A Helping Hand

 And if all that thoughtfulness hasn’t got you rekindling your faith in humanity, another pop star joined Justin in working toward helping these communities find solutions.
 “Good man.”
 Niall Horan, 24, commented on the clip.
 “Give me a shout if ya need a hand.”
 Amazing!
 It’s so inspiring to see some our favorite singers recognizing those in need and working to make their lives better!

 HollywoodLifers, what do YOU think of Justin’s vow?
+Hoping a charity concert is announced soon?!
 Tell us your thoughts and theories in the comments section below!